charlieMonroe/XUCore/README.md

 In addition to this, you can (temporarily), use the following classes/functions from ObjC:

 - FCLog - in Swift, use XULog, though.
-- FCLocalizationSupport - there will be XULocalizationSupport instead soon for Swift.
+- FCLocalizationSupport - in Swift, use XULocalizationSupport.